will-twd/landingpage1/README.md

 I've revised CSS flexbox thoroughly as this gave me a major headache the first time round.

-I may also see if I can remember how to make it responisve with media queries etc, though this is not required for the assignment.

 Lets see how I get on!